endepointe/watchlog/docs/PRD.md

 ## Feasibility

-The initial team tasked with this project is capable but we recognize that this will be a considerable amount of work.
+This will be a considerable amount of work.
 A minimal viable product is not past realistic expectations.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>